Test Drive

-Test Drive is a series of racing video games that were originally published by Accolade until they were bought by Infogrames (later Atari), the first game was released in 1987 and has since been followed by several sequels and spin-offs, the last of which was released in 2012.
+Test Drive is a series of racing video games that were originally published by Accolade until they were bought by Infogrames, which later turned into Atari.
+The first game was released in 1987 and has since been followed by several sequels and spin-offs, the latest of which was released in 2024 and is the first by Nacon after purchasing the franchise from Atari.

 Gameplay

 In Test Drive, the player typically uses one of several exotic performance cars to race to a finish line against opponents or in a time limit, while avoiding traffic and police.

 Unlimited series

 Test Drive Unlimited includes an open world environment and allows for the purchase of houses, cars and character customisation.

 History

 Early titles (1987–1991)

 In 1987, Accolade published Test Drive as a computer game worldwide, while Electronic Arts released the game in the United Kingdom.
 The quality of the Amiga, Atari ST, Commodore 64, and DOS ports differ from each other.
 The Amiga version's detailed visuals and audio realistically depicted the game's racing theme, while its Atari ST counterpart used simplified graphics and sound effects.
 The Commodore 64 and DOS ports were of similar quality to the Amiga version.
 The gameplay was kept intact for all platforms.

 Test Drive was a commercial success, with sales having surpassed 250,000 copies by November 1989.
 It received generally positive reviews from video game critics.
 Computer Gaming World stated in 1987 that Test Drive "offers outstanding graphics and the potential to 'hook' every Pole Position fan".
 Compute! praised the excellent graphics and sound, but noted that the game only had one course.
 The game was reviewed in 1988 in Dragon #132 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 41/2 out of 5 stars.

 Test Drive spawned several sequels and spin-offs.
 Distinctive Software developed its 1989 sequel, The Duel: Test Drive II, using several software libraries.
 Distinctive (as Unlimited Software, Inc.) used the aforementioned software libraries for an MS-DOS port of Outrun, resulting in the Accolade v.
 Distinctive lawsuit.
 Distinctive Software won, so the rights to make the Test Drive games without the source code transferred to Accolade.
 The court also found that Accolade had failed to demonstrate that the balance of hardships was in its favor.
 Another sequel, Test Drive III: The Passion, was developed and published by Accolade in 1990.